yiqianl/Parallelization-Artifact-SC23/README.md

 The repo includes the codes, inputs, and scripts to run the experiments.

-There are 3 steyps to run the experiments and analyze the results.
+There are 3 steps to run the experiments and analyze the results.

 ## Step 1
-Download the inputs and run all the codes through all the inputs
+Download the inputs and run all the codes on all inputs
 > sh run.sh

 ## Step 2